Einstein's Genius Linked to Well-Connected Brain Hemispheres

 The prefrontal cortex is thought to be the seat of both critical and abstract thinking, decision-making and expression of personality traits.
 The parietal lobe is involved in sense and motor function.
 Interestingly, Falk’s group found that the somatosensory cortex, which receives sensory input information, was also increased in magnitude in an area that corresponded to Albert Einstein’s left hand.

 In a Psychology Today blog title, “Are Lefties More Likely to Become Champions and Leaders?”
 I discuss the role that handedness plays in linking up the left brain-right brain.
-The conclusion is that ideally you want to create symmetry and become as close to ambidextrous by fortifying the link between the right brain-left brain of both the cerebrum and the cerebellum.
+The conclusion is that ideally, you want to create symmetry and become as close to ambidextrous by fortifying the link between the right brain-left brain of both the cerebrum and the cerebellum.

 My father, Richard Bergland, was a neuroscientist and neurosurgeon who wrote a book called The Fabric of Mind (Viking).
 He believed that the vermis — which is the link between the two hemispheres of the cerebellum – is hugely important in the communication of the cerebellar hemispheres.
 He also believed that the midbrain — which connects the cerebrum (up brain) to the cerebellum (down brain) — is the gateway for keeping a line of communication simultaneously flowing between all four brain hemispheres.

-These are very exciting time for neuroscientific research on the interconnection between brain hemispheres.
+These are very exciting times for neuroscientific research on the interconnection between brain hemispheres.
 At this point in time, much of this research is still theory and conjecture.
 Therefore, it is important to look at the daily habits of people who have maximized brainpower so that you can emulate their lifestyle choices and make your brain hemispheres more well-connected, too.

 Be sure to read the following responses to this post by our bloggers: